masc-ucsc/docs/docs/pyrope/04-variables.md

 Functions have several options (see [Functions](06-functions.md)), but from a high level they provide a sequence of statements and they have a tuple for input and a tuple for output.
-Functions can have explicit comptime parameters and can lexically read visible comptime bindings from enclosing scopes.
+Functions can have generics (explicit compile-time type/constant/lambda parameters) and can lexically read visible comptime bindings from enclosing scopes.
 Like strings, functions are always immutable objects but they can be assigned to mutable variables.